IDAES/idaes-pse/docs/configuration.rst

 Configuration
 =============

-Some behavior of IDAES especially logging can be set through configuration files.
-IDAES's configuration is obtained by first setting everything to internal defaults, then loading a global config file if it exists then loading a config file from the current working directory, if it exists.
+Some behavior of IDAES, especially logging, is configurable through configuration files.
+IDAES's configuration is obtained by first setting everything to internal defaults; then loading a global config file, if it exists; then loading a config file from the current working directory, if it exists.

 Configuration file are in `TOML format <https://github.com/toml-lang/toml>`_.
 The default configuration is shown below and can be used as a template to create new configuration files.
+This is the configuration used by IDAES if nothing else is provided.

 .. code-block:: yaml